mramshaw/NoteM/TestPlan.md

 #### Ongoing

-Monitor Fabric/Sentry on on ongoing basis for crash reports.
+Monitor Fabric/Sentry on an ongoing basis for crash reports.

 #### Fabric/Sentry setup